kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 </details>

+### Custom templates

 If you want to generate a pipeline with a custom Cookiecutter template, you can save it in `<project_root>/templates/pipeline`.
 The `kedro pipeline create` command will then pick up the custom template as the default.
 You can also specify the path to your custom
 Cookiecutter pipeline template with the `--template` flag like this:
 ```bash
 kedro pipeline create <pipeline_name> --template <path_to_template>
 ```
+A template folder passed on the command line via the `--template` argument will take precedence over any local templates in `<project_root>/templates/pipeline`, and you can use multiple different templates within a project using the `--template` argument.
+Currently only one template in the project `templates` directory is supported; use the command line flag if you need multiple templates.

 If you want to do the reverse and remove a modular pipeline, you can use ``kedro pipeline delete <pipeline_name>`` to do so.

+#### Creating Custom Templates

+It is up to you to create functional Cookiecutter templates for custom modular pipelines.
+Please ensure you understand the basic structure of a modular pipeline.
+The most important requirement is that your template should render to a valid, importable
+Python module containing a `create_pipeline` function at the top level that returns a `Pipeline` object.
+You will also need appropriate
+`config` and `tests` subdirectories that will be copied to the project `config` and `tests` directories when creating a pipeline.
+Currently, the `config` and `tests` directories need to follow the exact same layout as in the default template and cannot be customized, though the contents of the parameters and actual test file can be changed.
+File and folder names or structure do not matter beyond that and can be customized according to your needs.
+You can use the default template that Kedro uses as a starting point, found [here](../../../kedro/templates/pipeline).

+Pipeline templates are rendered using [Cookiecutter](https://cookiecutter.readthedocs.io/), and must also contain a `cookiecutter.json`
+See the Kedro default template linked above for an example. **One very important note:** if you are embedding your custom pipeline template within a
+Kedro starter template, you must tell cookiecutter not to render this template when creating a new project from the starter.
+To do this, you must add [`_copy_without_render: ["templates"]`](https://cookiecutter.readthedocs.io/en/latest/advanced/copy_without_render.html) to the `cookiecutter.json` file *for the starter* (not the `cookiecutter.json` for the pipeline template).

 ### Ensuring portability